Scott Welch

-Scott Roy Welch (born 21 April 1968) is a retired British professional boxer.
-As an amateur, Welch became one of the ABA champions at heavyweight.
-He travelled the world as a professional boxer, winning the Southern Area belt, the British, Commonwealth and WBO Intercontinental titles.
-In 1997, he contended the WBO World Title fight in Nashville, losing to Henry Akinwande by a wide points margin.
-In the course of his career Welch had 26 professional fights, with 22 wins and an impressive 17 knock-outs.
+Scott Roy Welch (born 21 April 1968) is a former professional boxer who competed from 1992 to 1999.
+He challenged once for the WBO heavyweight title in 1997.
+At regional level, he held multiple heavyweight championships, including the British and Commonwealth titles from 1995 to 1996.
+As an amateur, he won the ABA heavyweight title in 1992.

 Amateur career

 Welch's formative years were spent in the seaside resort of Great Yarmouth.
 Welch got into boxing at a local club.
 Welch moved to Brighton when he was 16 and found it "a massive wow factor after Yarmouth."
 At 86 kg, he was too big to find a match on the amateur circuit.
 It took a couple more years, and some intensive coaching at the Hove ABC (Amateur Boxing Club) under Dave Brown, before his amateur career started.
 Over the next few years, Welch racked up an impressive amateur record of 30 wins against 8 defeats (5 of which he later reversed), culminating in the ABA Heavyweight title of Great Britain in May 1992.
 "In amateur boxing, every fight was a tough fight as we were all so well matched," Welch remembers.

+Welch ended his amateur career with a record of 30-8, with five of those defeats being avenged.